-An employee on short-term disability is not eligible for paid Holy Days / holidays, compassionate leave, or administrative leave for inclement weather during the short-term disability period.
-If a Holy Day/holiday, day of compassion, or inclement weather day occurs during an employee's disability period, the employee will receive pay for such time from his/her available sick or vacation leave.
-If all leave has been exhausted, the employee will receive whatever his/her pay would have been had he/she not been on disability, up to a maximum of \$1,000 per week.
+An employee on short-term disability is not eligible for paid Holy Days / holidays, compassionate leave, or administrative leave for inclement weather during the short-term disability period, including during the fourteen-day elimination period.
+If one of these events takes place during the employee's elimination period, the employee will receive pay for such time from his/her eligible and available leave - FML, sick, and/or annual.
+If one of these events takes place outside of the elimination period, the employee will receive pay from his/her disability benefit.

-An employee on short-term disability continues to accrue leave while receiving payments for sick and/or annual leave.
+An employee on short-term disability continues to accrue leave while receiving payments for eligible and available leave - FML, sick and/or annual leave.
 However, once all leave is exhausted and short-term salary continuation payments begin, the leave accruals cease.